mirjunaid26/particle_accelerator_LHC/README.md

 # Problem Statement

 The Large Hadron Collider (LHC) is the world’s largest and most powerful particle accelerator.
 The LHC was designed to discover new, unknown particles that may be produced in the collisions.
 The data collected in the experiments performed at the LHC can be classified as background events (particles that physicists have already discovered) or signal events (new, unknown particles; usually called new physics particles).
-In this project, we look for a simulated new physics signal that is hidden in a large background.
+In this project, we look for a simulated new physics signal that are hidden in a large background.

 # Data Description

 Each individual datapoint in the dataset contains information about an independent event that has been observed in the detector.
 More specifically, each event (each row in the dataset) is described by a set of 14 features.
 The last column indicates if the event corresponds to a signal or a background event.
 More specifically, each event (each row in the dataset) is described by a set of 14 features.
 The last column indicates if the event corresponds to a signal or a background event.
 In the dataset, there are 492 datapoints with class label value 1 and other 284245 are 0, which is highly unbalanced and makes the model a bit overfitted and biased for class 0.
-Balancing the unbalanced data by randomly sampling the class with more datapoints.
-We took 600 random sampled datapoints from class 0 and keeping all the 423 datapoints for class 1.
+Training a classifier on this labelled and imbalanced dataset will bias towards major class.

+Class 0 :  284245  : Background Events

+Class 1:      492  : Signal Events

 # Supervised Machine Learning Approach

 We build a supervised Machine Learning model and evaluate its performance at signal vs. background classification.
+As we can see that there are 492 datapoints with class value 1 and other 284245 is 0, which is unbalanced and makes the model a bit overfitted and biased for class 0.
+We balance the unbalanced data by randomly sampling the class with more datapoints.
+We took 600 random sampled datapoints from class 0 and keeping all the 423 number of datapoints for class 1.
+So that it is kept balanced.
+In other words, this step is to deal with the bias-variance trade-off.

 We run 5 different ML classifiers viz:

 1. Random Forest Classifier
 2. Decision Tree Classifier
 3. KNN
 4. Logistic Regression
 5. SVM
-6. Balanced Baggin Classifier (Decision Tree as Base)
+6. Balanced Bagging Classifier (Decision Tree as Base)
-7. Balanced Baggin Claasifier (Random Forest as Base)
+7. Balanced Bagging Claasifier (Random Forest as Base)

-where Balanced Baggin Classifier (Decision Tree as Base) and Balanced Baggin Claasifier (Random Forest as Base) are ensemble model method which takes care of inbalanced data.
+where Balanced Bagging Classifier (Decision Tree as Base) and Balanced Bagging Claasifier (Random Forest as Base) are ensemble model method which takes care of inbalanced data.
 For each model we check validation and test acc, precision and recall and also we can see the confusion matrix for validation and test set.
 We can see from the MODEL_LOGS that BALANCED BAGGIN CLASSIFIER (RANDOM FOREST as BASE) is the best model and most generalized as it has the following metric:

 Validation Accuracy : 88.8 %